Central Valley Tour 2023

 Tour Start & End Point:

-The tour starts at 7:30 a.m. on April 26 and ends at 6:30 p.m. on April 28 at the Water Education Foundation office, 2151 River Plaza Drive, Suite 205, Sacramento, CA. Free parking is available.
+The tour started at 7:30 a.m. on April 26 and ended at 6:30 p.m. on April 28 at the Water Education Foundation office, 2151 River Plaza Drive, Suite 205, Sacramento, CA. Free parking was available.

-The tour includes overnight stays in Coalinga and Visalia which are arranged by the Foundation and covered by the registration fee.
+The tour included overnight stays in Coalinga and Visalia which were arranged by the Foundation and covered by the registration fee.

-An alternative departure point from the tour on Friday afternoon in the Turlock area can also be arranged.
-Please contact Programs Director Nick Gray via email for details.
+An alternative departure point from the tour on Friday afternoon in the Turlock area was also available.

 Pricing Details: